32. Drew Lugbauer, 1B/3B/C

 Pitching: Davidson has several things going for him.
 He has a clean, easy delivery that he repeats well, which translates to plus command.
 His fastball sits around 92 in games but he can run it up to over 96 in short relief outings.
-His strikeout pitch is a slider than shows as an above average offering.
+His strikeout pitch is a curveball than shows as an above average offering.
 He typically is able to pitch with purpose up and down in the strikezone, changing the batter’s eye level, which helped generate an excellent 53.8% groundball rate.

-Davidson can get into trouble getting too much of the plate , and if he isn’t hitting the bottom of the zone with the slider and hitters are able to lay off of it, his other secondary pitches — a change-up and a curveball — are typically not competitive enough to bail him out of trouble.
+Davidson can get into trouble getting too much of the plate , and if he isn’t hitting the bottom of the zone with the curveball and hitters are able to lay off of it, his other secondary pitches — a change-up and a slider — are typically not competitive enough to bail him out of trouble.
 Davidson is stocky and has a solid base to work from, but at 6′-3″ he doesn’t have much projection left so it will be the development of those secondary pitches that determine how far he can go.

 What’s Next: Davidson’s splendid season with Rome will likely have him moving up to high-A Florida for Opening Day 2018.
 Davidson should continue to get looks as a starting pitcher, but should be able to transition to the bullpen if development or organizational need arise.